roger2000hk/godbase/maps/README.md

 ```

 ### wrapping it up
-godbase provides scaffolding for trivial extensions to the map api in the form of a Wrap struct, maps.Suffix serves well as an introduction:
+godbase provides scaffolding for trivial extensions to the map api in form of a Wrap struct, maps.Suffix serves well as an introduction:

 ```go